tetcoin/substrate-up/README.md

-# substrate-up
+# tetcore-up

-Scripts for working with new Substrate projects.
+Scripts for working with new Tetcore projects.
 Based on the v1.0 branch of Substrate.

 You can update the scripts installed on your machine with: